IronLanguages/main/Merlin/Main/Hosts/IronRuby.Rack/README.markdown

 How it works
 ------------
-Uses ASP.NET's HttpHandlers to:
+- Uses ASP.NET's HttpHandlers to
    - Registering IronRuby.Rack in the Rack-based application's Web.config
    - Load a Rack-based application on startup (HttpHandlerFactory and Application constructor).
      - Initializes Rack and runs the application's config.ru, which tells Rack what application (any Ruby object that responds to 'call')
    - Intercept web requests (HttpHandler.ProcessRequest)
      - Creates a Request and a Response, and passes it off to IIS.Handle which:
        - Set up the environment according to the Rack specification
        - Calls Application.Call with the prepared environment, which delegates to the Rack application's "call" method (registered in the config.ru file).
 All C# <-> Ruby interaction happens in the RubyEngine.
        - Rack application does its thing (process Rails/Sinatra request, or deal with things itself) and returns a response according to the Rack specification.
        - Takes the Rack response and pass the appropriate data to the IIS response (response body, status, headers)